 Instructor of Horn

-Renée Vogen, a Chicago based freelance hornist and teacher, is third horn with the Southwest Michigan Symphony Orchestra and Instructor of Horn at Northern Illinois University.
+Renée Vogen, a Chicago based freelance hornist and teacher, is third horn with the Southwest Michigan Symphony Orchestra and instructor of horn at Northern Illinois University.

-Outside of her work in the Midwest, Renée has performed as a substitute musician with the New World Symphony, Iceland Symphony Orchestra, and Rochester Philharmonic Orchestra.
+Outside of her work in the Midwest, Renée has performed as a substitute musician with the New World Symphony, Iceland Symphony Orchestra and Rochester Philharmonic Orchestra.

 In January 2020, Renée was a teaching fellow at Youth Music Culture Guangdong alongside world-renowned musician Yo-Yo Ma.
-In 2012, she toured Italy with the Gil Evans Chamber Jazz Ensemble, a headlining group at the Umbria Jazz Festival, and studied German as a DAAD Summer Exchange Fellow at the Universität Potsdam.
+In 2012, she toured Italy with the Gil Evans Chamber Jazz Ensemble, a headlining group at the Umbria Jazz Festival and studied German as a DAAD Summer Exchange Fellow at the Universität Potsdam.

-In addition to her position at NIU, she teaches Upper Brass Methods at DePaul University, and is a horn instructor for the Chicago Musical Pathways Initiative and The People’s Music School.
-She has recently given masterclasses at Western Michigan University, Illinois State University, and University of Wisconsin-Milwaukee, and has led a career seminar for the Eastman School of Music Horn Studio.
+In addition to her position at NIU, she teaches upper brass methods at DePaul University, and is a horn instructor for the Chicago Musical Pathways Initiative and The People’s Music School.
+She has recently given master classes at Western Michigan University, Illinois State University and University of Wisconsin-Milwaukee, and has led a career seminar for the Eastman School of Music Horn Studio.

-Renée holds a master’s degree in horn performance from DePaul University under the tutelage of James Smelser and a bachelor’s degree in horn performance, Performer’s Certificate, and Arts Leadership Certificate from the Eastman School of Music under the instruction of W. Peter Kurau.
+Renée holds a master’s degree in horn performance from DePaul University under the tutelage of James Smelser and a bachelor’s degree in horn performance, Performer’s Certificate and Arts Leadership Certificate from the Eastman School of Music under the instruction of W. Peter Kurau.